twooster/holz/README.md

 Holz is a logging library for those situations where you want fast, simple, and extensible.

 It's smaller and faster than pretty much anything out there.
+That's because it doesn't do much: it's meant for situations where you're using containers and capturing all output via your containerization solution.

 ## Motivation